unahouExosite/docs/rpc/README.md

 * `<ResourceID>` is a resource identifier.
 See [Identifying Resources](#identifying-resources) for details.
 * The second argument is a list of timestamp, value entries to record to the resource.
 If `<timestamp>` is a negative value, it means an offset back into the past from the current time.

+* The behavior of the platform when `<timestamp>` is set to times in the future is undefined.
 * The third argument is currently unused.

 ####response